samzshi0529/HanziNLP/README.md

 #### output
 ![Example Image](README_PIC/wordcloud.png)

-## Word Tokenization
+## Text Segmentation
-Word Tokenization is a vital step in any NLP tasks.
+Text Segmentatino is a vital step in any NLP tasks.
 The general step is to segment the sentences, remove stopwords, and tokenize each sentences separately.
 The detailed instructions are introduced below.

 ### Stopword Management
 To remove stopwords in Chinese text, the package have built-in common stopwords lists include the following ones: (Some stopwords are from [stopwords](https://github.com/goto456/stopwords/))